seaneoo/wpit/README.md

 ## Modpacks

-You have my full permission to use this mod in modpacks.
-If you do, I'd love to check them out!
+As this mod is distrubuted under [The Unlicense](LICENSE), you have complete freedom to put this in your modpacks (or do anything with it, frankly).
+If you do put it in a modpack, I'd love to check it out regardless!

 ## Screenshots